shitpoet/vkmb/readme.md

 ## Installation

-Download, go to extensions, developer mode and install the extensions.
+Download, go to Extensions, switch Developer mode on and install the extension.

 Then configure your shortcuts in Keyboard shortcuts settings of Chrome.